Noah Weißhaupt

-Noah Raphael Weißhaupt (born 20 September 2001) is a German professional footballer who plays as a winger for Ekstraklasa club Legia Warsaw, on loan from club SC Freiburg.
+Noah Raphael Weißhaupt (born 20 September 2001) is a German professional footballer who plays as a winger for club Darmstadt 98.

 Club career

 Born in Rostock, Weißhaupt played for SV Kappel and SV Ebnet before joining SC Freiburg's academy in 2012.
 He was promoted to SC Freiburg II for the 2020–21 season and scored five goals and assisted a further 11 in 33 matches.
 In summer 2021, he extended his contract with the club and was promoted to the first team.
 He made his first-team debut on 12 September 2021 as an 87th minute substitute for Lukas Kübler in a 1–1 Bundesliga draw with 1.
 FC Köln, and was involved in Freiburg's 89th minute equaliser when Köln defender Rafael Czichos turned Weißhaupt's cross into his own goal.

 On 2 January 2025, FC St. Pauli announced that Weißhaupt would be moving to the Hamburg district club on loan.
 On 1 September 2025, he again moved on loan, this time joining Ekstraklasa club Legia Warsaw with an option to make the move permanent.
+On 5 January 2026, his loan to Warsaw was cut short and he was instead loaned out to 2.
+Bundesliga club Hannover 96 for the remainder of the season.

+Ahead of the 2026–27 season, Weißhaupt joined Darmstadt 98.